-- In the UK, we've seen contactless payments evolving from NFC-enabled bracelets, phone cases keychains and jewellery devices retailed by well-known brands.
-This extensive deployment has showcased the evolution of the technology from fun and colourful series of co-branded Barclays-Topshop silicon devices to bPay-enabled watches marketed by the likes of Guess, Timex and Suunto.
+- In the UK, we've seen contactless payments evolving from NFC-enabled bracelets, phone case keychains, and jewelry devices retailed by well-known brands.
+This extensive deployment has showcased the evolution of the technology from a fun and colourful series of co-branded Barclays-Topshop silicon devices to bPay-enabled watches marketed by Guess, Timex, and Suunto.

 - The technology has also made its way into the sports arena.
 A selected few used stylish contactless rings at the Rio 2016 Olympics.
 Since then, funky ToviSorga bracelets have been deployed for the 2019 FIFA Women's World Cup tournament.

 - In Poland and Singapore, a payment-enabled bracelet or watch has become the everyday companion of teenagers, who are using the technology to learn to control their spending with help from their parents.
 With an access-control feature on the Thales chip inside these wearables, parents also have the reassurance of knowing where their children are, whether on the bus to school or on their way home.

 The Thales wearable portfolio ticks all the boxes; whether you are looking for a contactless wristband for simple access, cashless festivals, sporting events or only for the pleasure of wearing the latest must-have fashion,

 It offers the convenience and security of a wrist-worn wearable, a removable payment chip (that's inserted into the wearable device) or a pre-integrated flexible (for transparent integration into the device during manufacture).